HaylzRandom/mini-js-projects/projects/incrementing-counter/README.md

-# 3D Background Boxes
+# Incrementing Counter

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that will load a group of stats while incrementing on page load

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a component to display a collection of stats that on page load will increment in numbers till max.

 ## Tech Stack